-7 Ways To Spring Clean Your Diet
+7 Ways To Spring Clean Your Diet - Quality for Life

 With the extra sunshine, fresh produce and budding flowers, I welcome spring with open arms.
 Many of my patients do too.
 For many, there’s a sense of rejuvenation and of fresh starts that’s like none other.
 But sometimes, because of detox diets and crazy fads, things go a little too far when it comes to spring-cleaning.
 So this spring, aim to clean your body the right way with these 7 super simple tips!

 1. Detox The Right Way

 Pollutants in the air and substances in or on our food require detoxification from our body.
 Luckily, thanks to our livers and kidneys, our bodies have their own unique way of detoxing.
 But the caveat here is that in order for the body to do this special job, we must supply it with vitamins, minerals and phytonutrients to help power detoxification.
 If you are looking to do a detox this spring, skip the crazy cleanses and instead provide your body with what it needs: whole foods.

 2. Choose In-Season Produce In The Spring

 Not only is in-season produce full of flavor, but also it often costs less at your grocery store.
 This spring, load up on strawberries – they are full of vitamin C – and asparagus – they are packed with vitamin A. Broccoli, radishes, rhubarb, peas and artichoke make for delicious choices, too.
 Take your produce on the sweet side by enjoying it as is or by blending into a smoothie, or opt to enjoy it savory by dipping it into hummus or nut butter.